 How Is It Celebrated?

-Qatar’s people celebrate this day with many various engaging activities and shows held to highlight national identity and pride.
+Qatar’s people celebrate this day with various engaging activities and shows to highlight national identity and pride.
 Many interactive exhibits are organized at Doha, Al Wakra, and Al Shamal.
 Make sure to have your Qatar ID or Visa while visiting these celebrations.

 There is a magnificent show of fireworks in the early evening, which adds to the festivity’s vibrancy.